 Advisers must not be a disqualified individual, or a Commonwealth officer or employee.

 - publicly supports or recommends a particular cause or policy

 - puts forth a case on someone else’s behalf.

 Aged Care Act 1997 (the) – The overarching legislation which outlines the obligations and responsibilities that aged care providers must follow to received subsidies from the Australian Government.
 Aged Care Act 1997

 Aged Care Assessment Team (ACAT) – A team of health professionals which can approve residential care, Home Care Packages and transition care.
 An ACAT assessor may include a doctor, nurse, social worker or other health professionals.

-Aged care consumer - As defined in the Commission Act means:
+Aged care consumer (consumer) – As defined in the Aged Care Quality and Safety Commission Act 2018 means:

 Aged Care Funding Instrument (ACFI) – The instrument used by residential aged care providers to determine the residential care subsidy for each resident who permanently enters their care.
 This calculation may determine how much an aged care consumer may pay in fees to the residential service provider.

 Aged Care Learning Information System (Alis) – The Commission’s online learning system which provides access to Commission educational programs for providers and external stakeholders, with modules focusing on the Quality Standards.
 Alis can be accessed at learning.agedcarequality.gov.au